Raw milk regulations

 Farmers will need to register with MPI to sell raw milk

-Only farmers that meet the new requirements will be able to register and sell their raw drinking milk.
+Only farmers that meet the requirements are able to register to sell their raw drinking milk.

 Raw milk must be home-delivered or bought at the farm

-Collection points won't be allowed under the new regulations.
-Consumers will need to go to the farm or have the milk delivered to their home by transporters who meet the requirements.
+Collection points are not allowed under the regulations.
+Consumers need to go to the farm or have the milk delivered to their home by transporters who meet the requirements.

 Labels must be used to highlight the health risks of raw milk

 All containers and point-of-sale areas must display labels and notices that identify the health risks of raw milk.
-These notices and labels are required to be in place by 1 November 2016 and will also provide:
+These notices and labels have been required to be in place since 1 November 2016 and must also provide: